hackclub/outernet/README.md

 <img height="300" src="https://github.com/hackclub/outernet/assets/39828164/295ac850-3611-4951-9e5d-1fbd26b115cc"> <img height="300" src="https://github.com/hackclub/outernet/assets/39828164/df0bd5c0-1d29-4270-ab56-19957a113f83">

-Fires
+Another ritual of ours was to gather around a bonfire every evening after sunset.
+Each night, the bonfire had a different atmosphere which reflected the different stages of the event.
+On the first night, the bonfire was combined with the show and it's purpose was to get everyone excited for the weekend ahead.
+Then, on the second night, the bonfire became "the shrine of the ship".
+It was madness.
+We had bongos going, cult-like chanting about shipping projects, campfire songs and ingredients for smores (given out in return for making a ship on the banner).
+We were rallying up excitement about demos.

 Throughout the weekend, all sorts of shenanigans were going on.
 Some of it was organised by us, other events... just sprang out of nowhere.
 That was the magic of it all.

 On the first night, after dinner, we had a massive bonfire (s/o to our tent crew: Nick, Asa, and Colin) which involved fire dancing, a man on silts, and a marching band leading us through the camp.

 After dinner and a conveniently timed rainbow, the sun set and we gathered back around the fire for the shrine of the ship!
-It was madness.
-We had bongos going, cult-like chanting about shipping projects (the goal was to rally up excitement about demos), campfire songs (Wonderwall!) and smores (in return for a ship on the banner).

 And as we got deeper into the night, people started slowly heading off to sleep but then we had a DISCO.
 It was ran by Sarthak & the rave guild.
 We mixed it up with cake and celsius!
 It was wild, Zach even danced to bollywood.

 Everyone woke up very late that morning.
 It was a slow start and the day was focused on heads-down hacking.
 (That was until the afternoon... where we had a break to have a water ballon fight and a boat building competition).